News and Updates

 The latest guest blog:

-New: Implementing Martha’s Rule
+Implementing Martha’s Rule

 As Martha’s Rule is introduced into the health system, colleagues who have pioneered the initiative in the UK and globally outline their experience in a series of blogs.